six2dez/reconftw/README.md

 # Summary

-ReconFTW is a tool designed to perform automated recon on a target domain by running the best set of tools to perform enumeration and finding out vulnerabilities.
+reconFTW is a tool designed to perform automated recon on a target domain by running the best set of tools to perform enumeration and finding out vulnerabilities.

 # Installation Instructions